sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_3_secure_embedding/embedding_3_secure_embedding.md

 Save this off to a text file for later use and `close` the modal.

-We have the everything we need from Sigma now, and can move on to working on the embed API/
+We have the everything we need from Sigma now, and can move on to working on the embed API.

 ![Footer](assets/sigma_footer.png)
 <!-- END -->